You are here

 Typical Work

-Independently inspects a wide range of electrical installations or alternations in residential, educational, institutional, industrial and commercial structures for compliance with Washington State regulations and the National Electrical Code (NEC);
+Independently inspects a wide range of electrical installations or alternations in residential, educational, institutional, industrial and commercial structures for compliance with state regulations and the NEC;

 Writes correction notices where unsafe or hazardous wiring conditions are found; re-inspects installations to ensure that corrections were made and denies connection or cuts off service if compliance is not obtained;

-Checks plans and blueprints at electrical projects to determine compliance with the National Electrical Code or State Rules and Regulations;
+Independently checks plans and blueprints on routine electrical projects to determine compliance with the NEC or state laws and regulations;

-Contacts, works with and maintains good relations with the contractors, architects, engineers, public utilities and private parties engaged in use and installation of electrical equipment; answers questions, is resource for customers, and interprets National Electrical Code and Washington State Electrical Rules and Regulations;
+Contacts, works with and maintains good relations with the contractors, architects, engineers, property owners, public utilities and private parties engaged in use and installation of electrical equipment; answers routine questions.
+Is a resource for customers, and interprets NEC and state laws rules and regulations;

-Maintains technical knowledge of new technologies in the electrical field, and changes and updates to the National Electrical Code (NEC) for industrial, commercial and residential installations;
+Maintains technical knowledge of new technologies in the electrical field, and changes and updates to the NEC for industrial, commercial and residential installations;

 Attends continuing education training to maintain electrical license;